advancedwebtechnologies/linkunderline/README.md

 # linkunderline
 jQuery plugin to create an animated underline under the text links.
 <h2>HOW TO USE</h2>
-To create an animated underline on a link, you create a navigation with UL element and anchor elements, and invoke linkUnderlineAnim method with optional parameters 'speed' and 'color'.
+To create an animated underline on a link, you create a navigation with UL element and anchor elements, and invoke linkUnderlineAnim method with optional parameters 'speed', 'color', 'thickness' and 'distance'.

 <ol>
 	<li>Include the latest version of jQuery with the <i>script</i> element inside the <i>head</i> element</li>